User Learning and Effective Communication directly in the Workspace

-For most organizations invested in SharePoint getting users to adopt the platform fairly critical since those financial investments can be significant.
-For information workers, the training experience is critical to strong adoption and faster time to return value from the effort.
+For most organizations, getting users to adopt the platform is very critical since those financial investments in the platform can be significant.
+For information workers, the training experience is critical to achieving strong adoption and faster time to return value from the effort.

 User onboarding is a critical time for enterprise adoption.
 It’s a period where users need to feel at home with a new platform or application, or even a new job or role.
 Walkthroughs support that needs with an easy-to-follow, engaging delivery.

-Ensuring that knowledge workers using SharePoint are in compliance and following internal governance policies is a communications challenge.
-Walkthroughs can be used to make sure employees understand the company-issued methods to complete a task within SharePoint without having them disrupt their work to read an email or attend a training session.
+Ensuring that knowledge workers using the software are in compliance and following internal governance policies is a communications challenge.
+Walkthroughs can be used to make sure employees understand the company-issued methods to complete a task within the software without needing to disrupt their work to read an email or attend a training session.
 It's easy to tabulate the intended results if you have analytics already configured to see what users are doing.

 For enterprises in heavily regulated industries, compliance is a huge concern.
-SharePoint can help support company governance, but only if users understand how to complete their tasks appropriately to maintain compliance.
-Walkthroughs can provide the right level of guidance to manage SharePoint governance without being overwhelming and requiring too much reading of dull regulations and materials.
+Appropriate enterprise software can help support company governance, but only if users understand how to complete their tasks appropriately to maintain compliance.
+Walkthroughs can provide the right level of guidance to manage governance without being overwhelming and requiring too much reading of dull regulations and materials.